Nexmo/station/_tutorials/client-sdk-js-make-calls.md

 })
 ```

-The listener method receives as a parameter a `member` object that contains information about who's calling, and a `call` object, that lets you interact with the call in progress.
+The listener method receives a `member` object that contains information about who's calling, and a `call` object, that lets you interact with the call in progress.

 ## Hangup a call